-All children in the EYFS are provided with free fruit through government funding, daily.
-Milk is provided for under 5's and is also government funded.
-Water is provided.
+All children in the EYFS are provided with free fruit, daily.
+Water & milk is also provided.

-Nursery children can order a school lunch or are asked to bring a school packed lunch, daily.
-Nursery children eat within their class and are supported by appropriate adult ratios and qualified staff during the lunchtime period.
+Preschool children can order a school lunch or are able to bring a school packed lunch, daily.
+Preschool children eat within their class and are supported by appropriate adult ratios and qualified staff during the lunchtime period.

 All reception-age children are entitled to a universal free school meal.
-These are cooked off-site by Ventrus and need to be ordered in school on the day by 9.15am.
+These are cooked by Ventrus.